jundalisay/superb/content/en/maharlika/laws/epira-irr/part-2/rule-09.md

 Section 3.
 Organization

-Within one (1) year from the effectivity of the Act, the DOE shall establish a WESM composed of the WESM Participants.
+Within one (1) year from the effectivity , the DOE shall establish a WESM composed of the WESM Participants.
 For this purpose, the DOE shall, jointly with Electric Power Industry Participants, promulgate the WESM Rules, and undertake actions including but not limited to the
 following:
 (a) Organize and establish the appropriate market design and governance structure of the WESM;
-(b) Pursuant to Section 30 of the Act, constitute the AGMO, which shall undertake the preparatory work and initial operation of the WESM;
+(b) As per Section 30 , constitute the AGMO, which shall undertake the preparatory work and initial operation of the WESM;
 (c) Oversee the development of the WESM organization and necessary supporting infrastructure, including the funding requirements.